 2. Kitchen: Azalea

-The azalea plant is not only beautiful with its flowering, but it is tireless at absorbing formaldehyde and benzene, which are contained in furniture, cabinets, and structures made of particleboard.
+The azalea plant is not only beautiful with its flowering, but is also tireless at absorbing formaldehyde and benzene, which are contained in furniture, cabinets, and structures made of particleboard.
 To help ward off disease, remove any dead leaves or blooms that fall into the soil.
 According to flowershopnetwork.com this type of plant requires a more humid environment, so it might appreciate a good misting from time to time.

 3. Children’s Room: Gerbera Daisy